 As in, should an American blogger really call their recipe “Thai”-something when traditional, tropical Thai ingredients and methods were not used in the cooking of it?
 Is it okay to take a recipe and retrofit it to an American kitchen and grocery store, but still call it “Thai”-something in the spirit of homage — or even just as a way to label the flavor palate of the dish?

 Anyway, if you’re an aficionado of world cuisines, it’s an interesting read.

-Wherever you land on the question of the authenticity of no okra in gumbo, I couldn’t possibly skip over the things that, according to my taste buds, makes gumbo gumbo.
+Wherever you land on the question of the authenticity of no okra in gumbo, I couldn’t possibly skip over the things that, according to my taste buds, make gumbo gumbo.

 First, is the Holy Trinity.
-This is the Creole/Cajun version of the French mirepoix: onions, celery, and bell pepers.
+This is the Creole/Cajun version of the French mirepoix: onions, celery, and bell peppers.
 This tasty trio creates the foundation of many Louisiana dishes, including gumbo and jambalaya.